AlanVek/Remote/README.md

 1. Clone or download the repository
 2. Go to /Executable
 3. Run Remote.exe
 4. If permissions are requested, check all the boxes and accept.
-When the setup is done, the terminal will print some guidelines and an IP:PORT.
+When the setup is done, the terminal will print some guidelines, a network and an IP:PORT.
-5. Connect your phone to the same network as the computer and open any web browser (preferably Google Chrome).
-Go to the IP:PORT.
+5. Connect your phone to the specified network and open any web browser (preferably Google Chrome).
+Go to the specified IP:PORT.
 6. Done!
 Now you can use Remote.

 # Special considerations